 The audited entity is responsible for follow-up and corrective action on all performance audit findings and recommendations.

-The Governor may require progress reports from any audited entity under her authority until resolution occurs.
+The Governor may require progress reports from any audited entity under his authority until resolution occurs.

 Entities under the authority of an elected official other than the Governor may be required to provide progress reports until resolution has occurred.
 Additionally, an annual report will be submitted by the corresponding legislative body detailing the status of the resolution of the Auditor's recommendations.